 For example, in the previously mentioned study, out of 17 patients with overcorrected pectus deformities who did Dynamic Remodeling therapy, only two had pectus excavatum.

 OVERCORRECTION IN 30 PATIENTS

-Also, you can get cotton threaded covers with elastic edges to be put around the compression pads.
-If you use these, you should wash them at least every other day to keep hygiene and stop bacteria buildup from the sweat that will probably accumulate because of the daily exercising with the brace on.
+Also, you can get cotton threaded covers with elastic edges around the compression pads.
+If you use these, you should wash them at least every other day to keep hygiene and stop bacteria buildup from the sweat that will probably accumulate because of the daily exercise with the brace on.